Johnny English Strikes Again: Production

 In May 2017, it was announced that Rowan Atkinson would be returning to take the role of Johnny English in the sequel to the film Johnny English Reborn (2011).
 On 3 August 2017, Working Title Films announced that they had begun production and filming with the director David Kerr.
 The cinematographer was Florian Hoffmeister.
 This is the second spy film starring both Rowan Atkinson and Edward Fox, who appears in a minor role as the retired Agent Nine (Atkinson and Fox had both appeared earlier in the 1983 non-Eon James Bond film Never Say Never Again).

 The production designer was Simon Bowles, who won an award for his designs for this movie at the 2019 British Film Designers Guild Awards, shared with set decorator Liz Griffiths and supervising art director Ben Collins.
 Parts were also filmed in Welham Green, Hertfordshire; and in Gloucestershire.
 Filming continued in France from 26 September, at the Saint Aygulf beach in Var.

 On 4 April 2018, the title was revealed to be Johnny English Strikes Again, with a teaser trailer released the day after.

-Car

 The car that Johnny English drives was an Aston Martin V8 Vantage (1977).
 The car is personally owned by Rowan Atkinson, who drove it during car scenes in the movie.
 He bought the car a few months prior to the production of the film.